ZeusOfTheCrows/lemminator-personal/README.md

 - Be pleasant to look at
 - Cater to the needs of the average internet user

 Lemminator will not offer every possible feature or setting.
 While it may endlessly obsess over tweaking the basics, the [official Lemmy web UI](https://github.com/LemmyNet/lemmy-ui) as well as projects like [Alexandrite](https://alexandrite.app/) are more feature-focused.
 Power users may prefer them instead - no hard feelings!
-(Before you go though, give our keyboard navigation for posts and communities.
+(Before you go though, give our keyboard navigation for posts and communities a try.
 It's pretty cool.)

 ## Using Lemminator